Dani-j/Team2-Pycharm/index.md

 ## Intended users

-This document is intended for programmers who are new to PyCharm.
+This document is intended for Python programmers who are new to PyCharm.
 The user should know how package import works and be able write and compile a basic Python program (a basic Python program includes a main function that could be run by the Python compiler in PyCharm).

 ## Procedures included